Legana: Community

 Like most smaller rural townships, sporting clubs play an important part of the social life of Legana.
-Most of the community facilities are located within a community precinct which accommodates the Legana Cricket Club who compete in the TCL cricket competition running two teams, and although a struggle they try hard, the Legana Tennis Club, and children's community playground.
+Most of the community facilities are located within a community precinct which accommodates the Legana Cricket Club who compete in the TCL cricket competition running two teams, the Legana Tennis Club, and children's community playground.
 Near the playground the council is planning to build a bicycle dirt jump park for the local youths to ride their bikes.
 The memorial hall is near to this precinct.

 Legana has a Youth Group run by the West Tamar Council which is held at the memorial hall, allowing the youths to join in afterschool activities and games.

-A shopping centre has been built on the other side of this community precinct which provides the community with a supermarket and number of speciality shops.
-The shopping centre has had an upgrade and has been extended from the side and the back.
-Recently the area has had more developments in that businesses have decided to take advantage of this growing community: Legana now has a post office and a newsagent with Tatts Lotto, chemist, butcher, baker, hairdresser, KFC, Legana Tavern, BWS Bottle Shop, Legana Medical Centre, Launceston Holiday Park Caravan Park, Lawson Homes, Legana Bakery, Legana Plants Plus Nursery, Legana Hair & Beauty Salon, Liberty service station (formerly BP Legana), florist, R&R Caravan Centre, Reject Shop, Scotts Motorcycle Spares, Newman Automotive, Velo wines, Impact kitchens, Salvation Army, St John's Foot Clinic, Tyres and More, Eyelines Glasses & Frames & Repairs, Harcourt's Real Estate, Woolworths, Woolworth's Petrol Plus, 2 ATMs at Woolworths, as well as other new shops.
+The Legana shopping center, anchored by a Woolworths supermarket, hosts a number of retail and food businesses.
+Prominent among these is a KFC, hairdresser, chemist, post office, Banjos Bakery, the Reject Shop, Salvation Army Store. and an EG Ampol petrol station (Formerly Caltex Woolworths).

 Legana Fire Brigade consists of a group of enthusiastic volunteers who provide the community with a fire protection service equipped to respond to both structure and vegetation fires, car accidents, and fire alarms.
-Legana Fire Brigade was formed soon after the devastating 1967 bushfires in Tasmania.
+Legana Fire Brigade was formed soon after the 1967 Tasmanian fires.

 Legana Fire Brigade's first piece of equipment was a tanker trailer, purchased by the then Beaconsfield Council under a Rural Fires Board subsidy scheme, and housed at the Brigade Captain's property.